SmithsonianWorkshops/RNA-seq/De novo assembly with Trinity.md

 ####Trimming adapters with TrimGalore
 TrimGalore will auto-detect what adapters are present and remove very low quality reads (quality score <20) by default.

+_Note: We will not be doing this step for this particular workshop because the data has already been trimmed.
+However, remember that trimming adapters should always be done prior to genome assembly!_

 * Create a job file to run TrimGalore on your data:
 	+ **command**: ```trim_galore --paired --retain_unpaired <FILE_1.fastq> <FILE_2.fastq>```